vanyauhalin/me/pages/posts/abbreviations-have-no-place-in-pascalcase/index.md

 Examples of how abbreviations result in less readable identifiers. [`XMLHttpRequest`] from JavaScript DOM API. [`CGIXMLRPCRequestHandler`] from Python's `xmlrpc.server` module.

+Update: The post should have been clearer.
+I am not arguing against abbreviations — I am arguing for treating them as regular words in PascalCase.
+For example: `XmlHttpRequest` instead of `XMLHttpRequest`, `CgiXmlRpcRequestHandler` instead of `CGIXMLRPCRequestHandler`.

 <!-- Footnotes -->

 [`DOMStringMap`]: https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset/#name_conversion